Luna command-line tool documentation

 , .xml

 user-specified alternative).
-An annotation file is said to be
+By default, an annotation file is said to be

 associated with an EDF if it has the same file-name (except for the